-Whenever someone asks you to do something you are not comfortable with, or something you simply do not want to do, say no the first time.
-Or else you’re going to have to say no a second time and that will be even harder.
-Sometimes things don't seem like a big deal at first, but if allowed to carry on unchecked, they build momentum and inevitably grow into something bigger.
-Saying no to a friend's request (maybe a seemingly innocent request) can seem mean.
+When someone asks you to do something you don't want to do, say no the first time.
+Otherwise you’re going to have to say no a second time and that will be even harder.
+Unwanted situations often don't seem like a big deal at first so people go along to get along, but these situations are allowed to carry on unchecked they build momentum and grow into something bigger and scarier.
+Saying no to a friend's request can seem mean.
 But if you say no the first time, it saves you from having to be even more forceful with them later on.
-And most often, when you say 'No' firmly the first time, your friend will stop asking.

 #3.
 Be Firm (It's Not What You Say, It's How You Say It)

 2. Stand tall with your shoulders back and head up.
-Don't hunch or slouch, and let your hands be open and active, not fidgeting or tucked away in your pockets.
+Don't hunch or tuck your hands in your pockets.

 Meet Their Level of Resistance (Back Yourself Up)

-The second part of the equation here is being able to back up your words with action.
-Your first no can often get away with being quite polite, albeit firm.
+Your first no might get away with being polite but firm.
 For instance, if someone offers you a drink you can say 'no thank you', and most of the time it will be respected.
-But if they persist in pressuring you (the closer the friend is the more comfortable they feel doing this), you need to back it up with further resistance.
+But if they persist you need to back yourself up!

 Raise your level of resistance to their level of persistence.

-Give no more than two verbal warnings, and then be ready to back them up with action.
+Give no more than two verbal warnings, and then back them up with action.
 Think of the first verbal warning as a softball, the second as a hardball, and the final straw is walking off that baseball diamond.
-Let's continue with the example above.

 Betty says "here have a beer"